I have been coming across more and more people who have a major issue in this one area, compared to all other areas put together.

 Once there is a disturbance in the sleep pattern, there is a cascading effect on all the other areas which causes more damage in the long run.

-By diligently working at the conscious and most importantly the sub-conscious level they have managed to rework their sleep pattern and have major improvements in this one department.
-For most it is not a struggle to switch off once you wind up, but for some people around it is a daily struggle to catch up on a few winks.
+By diligently working at the conscious and most importantly the sub-conscious levels they have managed to rework their sleep patterns and have major improvement in this one department.
+For most it is not a struggle to switch off once they wind up but for some people around, it is a daily struggle to catch up on a few winks.
 I am aghast when people upgrade their electronic gizmos, change their wardrobe and other materialistic things but hardly work on taking positive steps towards getting a good restful sleep of 7-8 hours.
-Some of the things one can do from this moment onwards without altering too much, is what I will be discussing in the remaining few paragraphs
+Some of the things one can do from this moment onwards without altering too much is what I will be discussing in the remaining few paragraphs

 Everyone is different: No two people are the same and it holds well with respect to the sleep pattern of two individuals too.
 Everyone has different sleep environments.
 This ranges from the light and noise levels, to the type of mattress and the room temperature.
 Any changes in these will alter the patterns.
 I need the room to be absolutely dark and any light from the outside will awaken the conscious mind within no time.
 First work on the factors that affect you and you can use that knowledge to help optimize your sleep quality.